OpenMPT/openmpt/README.md

     The makefile supports different build environments and targets via the `CONFIG=` parameter directly to the make invocation.
-    Use 'make CONFIG=$newconfig clean' when switching between different configs because the makefile cleans only intermediates and target that are active for the current config and no configuration state is kept around across invocations.
+    Use `make CONFIG=$newconfig clean` when switching between different configs because the makefile cleans only intermediates and target that are active for the current config and no configuration state is kept around across invocations.